 - Use and evaluate a range of primary and secondary sources.
 A primary document study forms part of the requirements for entries.

-- Evaluate others’ view points in order to develop and argue their own.
+- Evaluate others’ views in order to develop and argue their own.

-- Reference written and visual material included in their entry.
+- Reference written and visual material used in their entries.

 Civics and Citizenship Key Learning